 Additional support is provided to lower-income families: Children’s Council helps them navigate the complexities of federal, state and local subsidies that help pay for care.
 We connect them with other community services, like food and housing assistance.
 We are a critical part of the safety net—often the first door to services for young families in need.
 Our 120 talented, caring staff meet families where they are, delivering services in many languages to San Francisco’s diverse community.
 In addition, we increase the availability of quality care by helping people start child care businesses and strengthen their skills as early educators and business owners.

-Despite these high costs, to be eligible for a child care subsidy, a family of three must earn less than $69,624.
-And, due to a shortage of subsidies for very young children, if the family has an infant or toddler, they are unlikely to get assistance at all if they earn more than $28,000.
-Right now, there are almost 3,000 eligible children on SF’s subsidy waiting list.*
+Due to a shortage of subsidies for very young children, if the family has an infant or toddler, they are unlikely to get assistance at all if they earn more than $28,000.

 Depending on the child’s age, a family may wait for months—some, even years, to get help.
 So much critical brain development happens in the first few years of life.
 Children do not have years, or even months, to wait for high-quality, nurturing care.
 At the same time that families are struggling to make ends meet, so are the professionals that care for their children.
 Early educators with BAs make less than any other profession, with wages often far below self-sufficiency.